-One of the best parts about being in marketing is that most of us can work anywhere and everywhere -- as long as we have an internet connection, it's relatively easy for us to get most our day-to-day work done.
+One of the best things about being a marketer is that many of us can work anywhere.
+As long as we have an internet connection, it's relatively easy for us to get most our day-to-day work done.
 To publish that blog post, send that email, or set up that email nurturing workflow, we simply need to connect to Wi-Fi and get to work.

 But an internet connection doesn't solve everything we need to accomplish during the day.
 Often, we need to communicate with team members, project managers, and freelancers -- and when you're remote, that communication can get a little ... messy.

-Asana lets you create and delegate tasks, organize tasks into shared projects, chat within each task so conversations stay organized, and add attachments from Dropbox, Box, and Google Drive.
+Asana similarly lets you create and delegate tasks, organize, and check off tasks into shared projects, chat within each task so conversations stay organized, and add attachments from your computer, Dropbox, Box, and Google Drive.
 It also has calendar features, dashboards for projects, and your very own to-do list.

 Project management for web developers seems to be Assembla’s niche, though it could handle project management for just about any type of freelancing.
 It tracks tickets, time, and produces reports, simplifies product releases and bug fixing, and says it's “easier to set up than Jira.”

-Another project management tool primarily for developers, customer supportt, and IT reps, that allows you to assign and track work or problems that must be solved.
-It also has a handy mobile interface for project management on the go.
-Not clear as to whether it is, in fact, harder to setup than Assembla.
-(If you know, tell me in the comments!)
+Jira is another project management tool primarily for developers, customer supportt, and IT reps, that allows you to assign and track work or problems that must be solved.
+It also has a handy mobile and desktop interface for project management on the go.

 Taskworld’s sweet spot is managing projects and keeping track of tasks and subtasks.
 Its evaluation feature lets you measure and give feedback on job performance, setting it apart from other similar project management programs.

-When I need a reliable online meeting program, this is my “go-to.”
+When I need a reliable online meeting and webinar program, this is my “go-to.”
 (See what I did there?)
 It hasn’t embarrassed me in front of a client once.
 Screen sharing is easy and call quality is usually really good.
 Similarly to Zoom.
 GoToMeeting allows you to schedule and launch virtual meetings or webinars where users can log in or call to hear only hosts speak.
 These meetings can be recorded and sent to participants after they're completed.

-This super-fast-growing startup's product is great for real-time communication for one-on-one conversations or with everyone on your team.
-You can also organize chats by subject, and integrate activity from Github, Trello, Pingdom, etc. I like the thought expressed here that Slack is as close to a virtual office as you can get.
-(Pro Tip from @lvanmullem: You can create one channel for every client, and invite only the people on that project to be on that channel.)
+This quickly-growing startup's product is great for real-time communication for one-on-one conversations or with everyone on your team.
+You can also organize chats by subject, and integrate activity from platforms like Github, Trello, and Pingdom.
+I like the thought expressed here that Slack is as close to a virtual office as you can get.
+You can even create one channel for every client, and invite only the people on that project to be on that channel.